-In its submission dated 24 December 2018,43 the CCOIC raised its concerns about the increase in the dumping margin for China as published in the PAD (39.5 per cent) from the dumping margin published in the consideration report (11.5 per cent).
+In its submission dated 24 December 2018,61 the CCOIC raised its concerns about the increase in the dumping margin in relation to goods exported from China as published in the PAD (39.5 per cent) from the dumping margin published in the consideration report (11.5 per cent).

-In considering the applicants' claims outlined in the application44 in relation to the alleged dumping of the goods exported from China, the Commission had adopted a conservative approach in estimating the normal value in order to assess the level of dumping (if any).
+In considering the applicants' claims outlined in the application62 in relation to the alleged dumping of the goods exported from China, the Commission had adopted a conservative approach in estimating the normal value in order to assess the level of dumping (if any).
 The Commission used the information provided by the applicants for the most efficient manufacturer (Liuzhou Chemical Industry Co., Ltd) identified in the application, and adapted that information to derive the lowest normal value at which to assess the likely magnitude of dumping for the purpose of making a recommendation to the Commissioner on whether to reject or not reject the application.

-Following the initiation of this investigation, the Commission has contacted numerous exporters of the goods from China, as identified in the ABF customs import database and as identified by the importers of the goods from China, and invited these exporters to cooperate with the investigation by completing an exporter questionnaire.
+Following the initiation of this investigation, the Commission has contacted numerous exporters of the goods from China, as identified in the ABF customs import database and as identified by the importers of the goods from China, and invited these exporters to cooperate with the investigation by providing relevant information in an exporter questionnaire.
 The Commission has not received any completed questionnaires from any exporters of the goods from China.